Toxic-Codes/n3k4a/README.md

 ### > For macOS:

-To use the bomber type the following commands in macOS terminal:
+To use the N3K4A type the following commands in macOS terminal:
 ```
 # Install Brew: